 years of residential summer schools at Eton for Year 12 students from state schools.

 Rowing Instructional Courses

 The two Rowing Instructional Courses are open to boys and girls from any school in the UK or abroad.
 All participants spend five days learning to row or developing the skills they already possess.
 A significant number of free places are available for students who attend UK state schools.
 The courses are based at Eton College’s Rowing Centre and venue of the 2012 Olympics, Dorney Lake, and students will be able to experience rowing up the River Thames to visit Eton’s own island, Queen’s Eyot.

 English Language and Cultural Courses

-These courses provide foreign students with an insight into the British way of life and heritage, combining English tuition with a range of out-of-class activities and cultural visits.
+These courses provide foreign students with an insight into the British way of life and heritage, combining English tuition with a range of extracurricular activities and cultural visits.

-A key aim of the courses is to give an insight into the British way of life.
-A wide variety of out-of-class activities complements the teaching in the classroom.
 As well as experiencing Eton College’s cultural treasures, students visit other places of cultural and educational interest, including London Museums, Windsor Castle, Oxford University, Cambridge University, Syon House and Hampton Court Palace.
 These excursions are used as a basis for the teaching programme.
-Diary sessions are also an integral part of the course and allow students to develop their writing skills in the context of their cultural experience.

 The English Language and Cultural Course for Japanese offers 320 places for Japanese students, while the English Language and Cultural Course for Chinese offers places for 160 Chinese students.